BalmungSan/Goofle/InvIndex/README.md

 - **word:** is a word that appeared in the source files in its _inflected_ form.
-- **file:** is the filename of a document where the word appeared in the form _'/folder/file'_
+- **file:** is the filename of a document where the word appeared, in the form _'/folder/file'_
 - **count:** is the number of times the word appeared in that document

 **Note:**
 > the files array is sorted in decreasing order, where the comparison criterion is the number of times the word appeared in that document

 ### Usage
 Compile